TabakaLab/mTopic/README.rst

    :width: 800px
    :alt: mTopic logo

 mTopic is a scalable Python package for topic modeling on multimodal single-cell datasets.
-It supports spatial and non-spatial data, enabling integrated analysis across multiple molecular layers, such as RNA, ATAC, and protein expression.
+It supports spatial and non-spatial data, enabling a joint analysis across multiple molecular layers, such as RNA, ATAC, and protein expression.

 By capturing shared patterns across modalities, mTopic helps reveal latent biological structures, regulatory programs, and spatial organization within complex tissues.